Table of Contents

 Gene amplification

-Gene amplification is another type of chromosomal abnormality exhibited by some human tumours.
+Gene amplification is another type of chromosomal abnormality exhibited by some human tumors.
 It involves an increase in the number of copies of a proto-oncogene, an aberration that also can result in excessive production of the protein encoded by the proto-oncogene.
-Amplification of the N-MYC proto-oncogene is seen in about 40 percent of cases of neuroblastoma, a tumour of the sympathetic nervous system that commonly occurs in children.
+Amplification of the N-MYC proto-oncogene is seen in about 40 percent of cases of neuroblastoma, a tumor of the sympathetic nervous system that commonly occurs in children.
 The higher the copy number of the N-MYC gene, the more advanced the disease.
 Amplification of the proto-oncogene c-ERBB2 (HER2) is seen in some breast cancers.

 Point mutation